-The MWD involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
+The MWD project involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
 The project consists of structural features with the intended purpose of restoring conveyance between WCAs north of ENP and the Shark River Slough within the Park.
 It will also provide flood mitigation to the 8.5 Square Mile Area, a residential area adjacent to the Park expansion boundary in the East Everglades.
-The FY 2010 activities include continuation of work on the Tamiami Trail (Eastern Segment) to improve historic flow of Shark River Slough to ENP project and continued design of the conveyance and seepage features.
+The FY 2011 activities include continuation of construction on the Tamiami Trail (Eastern Segment) to improve historic flow of Shark River Slough to ENP project and continued design and initiate construction on the Conveyance and Seepage Control features.

-U.S. Department of Agriculture - Agricultural Research Service (ARS) (\$4,764,700)
+U.S. Department of Agriculture (USDA) - Agricultural Research Service (ARS) (\$4,806,600)